What Is a Brand Guide and What’s the Proper Way to Utilize It?

 In 2017, we made it official by changing our business name to Criterion.B and pivoting our focus entirely to serving the multifamily market.

 In short: We are rooted in creative branding and marketing and passionate about multifamily.
-It’s the perfect pairing that makes us the perfect partner for your property.
+The perfect pairing makes us the perfect partner for your property.

 2. We’re backed by the best clients.